torch-core/tep-vault-standard/tep-vault.md

         - MUST return the maximum shares that can be withdrawn for the specified asset without reverting, underestimating if necessary.
         - MUST consider global or asset-specific constraints for the given asset (e.g., return `0` if withdrawals for that asset are disabled).
         - MAY return the maximum value of the `Coins` type if no withdraw limits exist for the specified asset.
+        - MAY revert if withdrawOptions/withdrawConfig is not provided when required.
         - For multi-asset vaults, SHOULD handle asset-specific limits via `withdrawConfig` if needed.
     - **Input**:
       | Field | Type | Description |